arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

   lv_obj_t * checkbox;
 ```

-Assign the screenspace info to `obj`, that was detailed in the #Screen configuration section.
+Assign the screenspace info to `obj`, that was detailed in the [Screen Configuration](#lvgl-screen-configuration) section.
 To create the checkbox object use `lv_checkbox_create(obj)` and assign it to a suitable variable, here we use the `checkbox` pointer.
 Next set the text that will appear next to the checkbox by using `lv_checkbox_set_text(checkbox, "Example");`, here `Example` will be printed next to the checkbox.

 ```arduino
   obj = lv_obj_create(screen);